MythryG/Batch-Aggregation/README.md

 # Batch Aggregation with PySpark

-This repository contains a PySpark script for performing batch aggregation on time-series data.
+This repository contains a PySpark script for performing batch aggregation on time-series data with flexible time bucket durations.